PhilippeW83440/SDCND/CarND-Traffic-Sign-Classifier-Project/writeup_philippew.md

 So at the end, it is an improved LeNet architecture.
 So a relativelly small network.
 And I ended with pretty good results: Validation Accuracy above 99% and Test Accuracy above 97%.

 Nevertheless to improve further I think 2 main things should be considered:
 - much more data augmentation: something like training set 20x.
 Also using color jittering on top of geometric transformations.
+- dealing with balanced training classes
 - more data would enable training of much more complex models.
 DenseNet and multi-scale features like in the Sermanet paper should be investigated.
-A Test Accuracy above 99% should be feasible (but with much bigger training times as well).
+A Test Accuracy above 99% should be feasible: but with much more training data and so bigger training times as well.
-So far the results are pretty good with fast training.